FatumaA/technical-blogs/clvcv18bm000408mjb3dt1v8m.md

 The first is semantic search, this type takes into account the potential intent and the context of a user's query when carrying out the search.
 It is more accurate and is better suited to searching through very large volumes of data.

 The quickest way to get started with this is via AI (Artificial Intelligence) models.
-This has been simplified in Supabase launch week 11 and you can learn more about it [here](https://www.youtube.com/watch?v=w4Rr_1whU-U).
+This has been simplified in Supabase GA lunch week and you can learn more about it [here](https://www.youtube.com/watch?v=w4Rr_1whU-U).

 The second way is through hybrid search.
 Essentially, this leverages both full text search and semantic search.
 It offers the best of both worlds and you can read more about it [here](https://supabase.com/docs/guides/ai/hybrid-search).